 In Cross Junction, however, the average commute to work is quite long.
 On average, people spend 33.93 minutes each day getting to work, which is significantly higher than the national average.

-The overall education level of Cross Junction is somewhat higher than in the average US city of 21.84%: 28.58% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Cross Junction who are college-educated is somewhat higher than the average US community of 21.84%: 28.58% of adults in Cross Junction have at least a bachelor's degree.

 The people who call Cross Junction home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cross Junction residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cross Junction include German, Irish, English, Italian, and Dutch.